Bob is a student of mine—he took the Tax-Savvy Expat: Entrepreneur course. Let’s talk about Bob’s tax situation before and after taking the course.

 The First Step

 The first step is to understand the exact structure you need to set up and exactly how to do it.
-The Tax-Savvy Expat Entrepreneur course shows you everything you need to know.
+The Tax-Savvy Expat: Entrepreneur package shows you everything you need to know.

-Then, beyond just showing you how this all works, the course actually helps you do it.
-It contains:
+Then, beyond just showing you how this all works, the Entrepreneur package is the way to actually put this legal structure together.
+The Entrepreneur package includes:

 - The legal documents you’ll need along the way.

-Finally, the course comes with a one-hour consultation with yours truly.
+Finally, the Entrepreneur package comes with a consultation with yours truly.
 On our call, we’ll cover any unique aspects of your situation and make sure you have everything you need to get up and running.

 It’s really that easy.
 In just a week from now, you could have a structure all set up that saves you money, year after year, all completely legally.